RocketChat/Apps.Dialogflow/docs/QuickReplies.md

 ## Pre-Programmed Buttons

-This are buttons that performs specific actions in the app.
+These buttons perform a specific action in the app.
 You can add them by simply pasting the following block in your Quick Replies payload. **Note**: You can change the `text` and `buttonStyle` parameters as per your requirements, but only use the provided `actionId` for the button you want to add.

 ### Handover Button